device-teardowns/coway-ap1512hh/README.md

 # Coway AP-1512HH [Mighty] Teardown
 Information about the hardware of the Coway AP-1512HH Air Purifier.
 This is not a review.
 The accuracy of this information cannot be guaranteed.

+## Update on Open Source Main Control Board and related has been published!
+Update Jun 2, 2024: I have published a design for an open source replacement main PCB.
+I don't know if I will be able to provide support for it, but it is provided as-is for your use (https://github.com/larryqiann/AP1512HH-ESP32/)

 ## Basic information

 ![Air Purifier](images/coway-machine-1.jpeg)